 I grew up on Vancouver Island BC within an aboriginal community.
-All around me images of native archetypes appeared to my psyche…the raven, beaver, deer etc. I heard about the Spirit of the Great Mother from ancient aboriginal stories and yet I had no idea “She” would come for me…
+All around me images of native archetypes and I heard about the way of the Spirit of the Great Mother from ancient aboriginal stories and yet I had no idea she actually existed…

 Artist Kel Rae is a professional artist born in Vancouver and raised on Vancouver Island.
-At seventeen Kel Rae left home to live in the NW Territories among Eskimos and became interested in animist principles and their archetypes.
-During her youth she spent a majority of time travelling and viewing cultural art seeking to unravel the mythic imagination.
+At seventeen Kel Rae left home to live in the NW Territories among Eskimos and became interested in the Haida’s animist principles and their archetypes.
+During her youth she spent a majority of time travelling the world and viewing cultural art as she sought to unravel mythic imagination.

 In the nineties Kel Rae settled in California where she gave birth to a daughter.
 Shortly after she attended the International Design Institute of San Diego.
-Following graduation Kel Rae left the states to live abroad and on returning to the US she enrolled at Losina Fine Arts Academy in San Diego where she majored in painting.
-It was there that the Spirit of the Great Mother began to emerge through her during the activity of painting.
+Following graduation Kel Rae left the United States to live abroad and on returning to the US she enrolled at Losina Fine Arts Academy in San Diego where she majored in painting.
+Then the Spirit of the Divine Feminine began to emerge through her during the activity of painting.

-In her quest to understand more about the nature of existence, she left the west coast for Spain deeply contemplating Divinity on the Island of Mallorca.
+In her quest to understand more about the Great Spirit and the nature of existence, she left the west coast for Spain deeply contemplating Divinity on the Island of Mallorca.
 After returning to Vancouver for a short duration, Kel Rae made the decision to leave worldly existence to meditate in the Mexican desert to intimately know the way of the Great Feminine Spirit.